boardgamers/gaia-project/README.md

 Check out [boardgamers.space](https://www.boardgamers.space)!
 Reach out to us if you want to contribute.

+## Install

+Do `pnpm install -r` in the main folder

 ## Test locally

-You can run the viewer with:
+After the installation step, you can run the viewer with:

 ```
 cd viewer
-yarn install
-yarn serve
+npm run serve
 ```

 It will use the engine in its sibling folder